-To receive educational funding from the Veteran's administration (VA), a student must complete the Veteran's Online Application available at the VONAPP Web site.
-After the application is completed online, a copy of the current MCC student class schedule must be submitted to the MCC VA Office, and it will be certified on the VA Once Web site by the MCC Certifying Official.
+To receive educational funding from the Veteran's administration (VA), a student must complete the Veteran's Online Application available at the VONAPP website.
+After the application is completed online, a copy of the current MCC student class schedule must be submitted to the MCC VA Office, and it will be certified on the VA Once website by the MCC Certifying Official after the drop period.

 STANDARDS OF ACADEMIC PROGRESS Satisfactory pursuit of study or training toward completion of an educational or vocational goal must be maintained.
-Students receiving VA benefits will be certified only for classes which are required for their declared program of study.
+Students receiving VA benefits will be certified only for classes that are required for their declared program of study.
 Elective courses in the program will be certified.
 No more than 60 required credits will be authorized.